cyberphone/json-canonicalization/README.md

 By applying the rules defined by JCS (JSON Canonicalization Scheme), data provided in the JSON [[RFC8259](https://tools.ietf.org/html/rfc8259)] format can be exchanged "as is", while still being subject to secure cryptographic operations.
-JCS achieves this by combining the JSON serialization methods defined in ECMAScript [[ES6](https://www.ecma-international.org/ecma-262/6.0/index.html)], with an elementary sorting scheme.
+JCS achieves this by combining the serialization methods for JSON primitives defined in ECMAScript [[ES6](https://www.ecma-international.org/ecma-262/6.0/index.html)], with an elementary sorting scheme.

 Specification: https://cyberphone.github.io/doc/security/draft-rundgren-json-canonicalization-scheme.html<br>